 It’s possible to hire a motorbike and make your own way there.
 Hiring a motorbike will cost around 80,000 IDR ($5-6) per day.
 Be aware that riding a motorbike in Bali doesn’t come without risk.
 I highly recommend you familiarise yourself with the possible dangers before renting one.

-However, it is much more comfortable hiring an airconditioned car to get you to the Tegalalang Rice Terraces.
+However, it is much more comfortable hiring a private air-conditioned car with a driver to get you to the Tegalalang Rice Terraces.
 The cost to hire a car plus driver is around 500,000 IDR per day, and they can take you anywhere you want to go.
 Create your own itinerary including some waterfalls and Tirta Empul Water Palace.
+Click here to book a private car with driver for up to 10 hours.
 Be aware that the driver will probably try to take you to silversmith factories and artwork shops.
 They are incentivised to do this as they get a commission for anything you buy.
 You just have to be assertive and tell them you don’t want to go, and they are usually ok with it.

 READ MORE: 5 Things to Avoid in Bali